CDCgov/tostadas/README.md

 (A) Create Appropriate Accounts:
 * NCBI: If uploading to NCBI, an account is required along with a center account approved for submitting via FTP.
 Contact the following for account creation:gb-admin@ncbi.nlm.nih.gov.
 * GISAID: A GISAID account is required for submission to GISAID, you can register for an account at https://www.gisaid.org/.
 Test submissions are first required before a final submission can be made.
 When your first test submission is complete contact GISAID at hcov-19@gisaid.org to recieve a personal CID.
+GISAID support is not yet implemented but it may be added in the future.

 (B) Config File Set-up:
 * The submission_config file is located in submission_scripts/config_files directory
 * The script automatically defaults to the default_config.yaml to change the submission config to your own, you must run ```--submission_config <file path to custom config>```  as a flag, or change this parameter in the standard_params.config file.
 * The template for the submission .yaml file can be found in submission scripts/config_files within the repo.
 This is where you can edit the various parameters you want to include in your submission.
 Then you must set the file path accordingly in the nextflow.config file or with the ```--submission_config``` flag to overwrite the old .yaml file (as mentioned above).

 #### Running The Pipeline with Conda:
 (A) The typical command to run the pipeline based on your custom parameters defined/saved in the standard_params.config and created conda environment is as follows: